MathisJANKOVIC/Memory-Game/README.md

 # matching-game
 Functionalities to fix/add :
-- send data form JS to PHP securely
 - if you're not in top 10 print at the end of table your score
+- style for skin.html
+- keep only good icon themes
+- change titles to Memory instead of matching
-- translation to english
+- change language to English
+-